 - EGFR (epidermal growth factor receptor)

-Initially, Life Chemicals Stock Compounds Collection was filtered according to the Lipinski rule, and toxicophore and undesired functionalities were removed.
-3D structures were generated in SYBYL-X and further the ligands dataset was prepared within LigPrep program (Schrödinger software package).
-The protein-ligand structures recorded in the corresponding PDB entries [1-6] were analyzed and optimized in SYBYL-X. Thereafter, the identification of key residues and features of the ligands, responsible for the binding, was performed with the following grid maps generation of the binding sites.
-The docking process was carried out with Glide docking tool, which provides exhaustive and tunable search based on constraints in electrostatic grid maps and hydrophobic regions.
-Validation of the protein binding site models and docking procedure was performed using a reference sets of inhibitors with known bioactivity data.
-Finally, the compounds have been selected according to score values related to the results of docking validation experiment.
-As a result, over 13,000 compounds were obtained to be included into the Life Chemicals Kinase Docking Library.
+Initially, the Life Chemicals HTS Compound Collection was filtered using the Lipinski Rule of Five and in-house MedChem filters, with toxicophore and undesired functionalities removed.
+3D structures were generated in the SYBYL-X. The ligand dataset was prepared within the LigPrep program (Schrödinger software package).
+The protein-ligand structures recorded in the corresponding PDB entries [1-6] were analyzed and optimized in the SYBYL-X. Then the identification of the key residues and features of the ligands responsible for the binding was performed with the following grid maps generation of the binding sites.
+The docking process was carried out with the Glide docking tool, which provides exhaustive and tunable search based on constraints in electrostatic grid maps and hydrophobic regions.
+Validation of the protein binding site models and docking procedure was performed using a reference set of kinase inhibitors with known bioactivity data.
+Finally, the molecules for this Screening Library were selected according to score values related to the docking validation experiment results.

 - Davies T. G., Verdonk M. L. J. Mol.
 Biol., 2007, 367, pp. 882–894.